geelark-tech/geelark-openapi/docs/en/Browser API/Automation/Task Management/Cancel_task.md

 ## Interface Description

-Cancel the browser task; you can cancel it while it&#039;s running or waiting to be executed.
+Cancel the browser task; you can cancel it while it's running or waiting to be executed.

 ## Request URL